codeteo/AssignmentAthl/README.md

 # Movies Sample App

-Simple example creating an Android application using the API provided by (The Movie DB)[https://www.themoviedb.org/documentation/api].
+Simple example of an Android application using the API provided by (The Movie DB)[https://www.themoviedb.org/documentation/api].

 ## Features